Rafizqi64/ShiftScheduleNXT/README.md

 # Shift Schedule Free Time Finder
 Hello beautiful people!
-This Python script helps you find free time between two people based on their shift schedules.
+This Python script helps you find free time between two shifts based on their shift schedules.
 The program uses a predefined 6-week shift schedule which can be edited and takes into account specific shifts such as Day, Night, and Late shifts.
-Additionally, the program adjusts for sleeping hours based on shift types and finds common free hours for both people.
+Additionally, the program adjusts for sleeping hours based on shift types and finds common free hours for both shifts.

 ### Features
 - **Input**: Allows the user to input the start week and date in the GMP format `DD-MMM-YY`.